The vision and concept of peace adopted by the Bahá’í Chair for World Peace

 Overcoming Challenges in the Globalization of the Environment

-The structural inequality of climate change needs to be recognized, with over 50% of the world’s population living in poverty and over 1 billion people going hungry.
-The industrial developed nations will also need to recognize that their consumption of the earth’s resources, and the emissions created by this consumption are negatively impacting on not only their own populations but populations across the globe.
+The structural inequality of environmental degradation and climate change needs to be recognized, with over 50% of the world’s population living in poverty and over 1 billion people going hungry.
+The industrial developed nations have a responsibility to recognize that their consumption of the earth’s resources, and the emissions created by this consumption are negatively impacting on not only their own populations but populations across the globe.

 Environmental degradation and climate change are among the biggest challenges facing our world today.
 A global policy is required in order to effectively address the depletion of resources, the destruction of the ecosystem, increasing pollution and other effects of climate change.
 While there are technical solutions to reduce the effect of environmental degradation and climate change, what is actually required is a non-technical solution, one that requires a fundamental shift in the human values of moderation, self-restraint and personal accountability in advancing actions for sustainable development.